kyma-project/lifecycle-manager/samples/template-operator/README.md

 A basic kubebuilder operator with appropriate scaffolding should be setup.

+#### Adjust default config resources
+If the module operator will be deployed under same namespace with other operators, some default manifests resources have to be adjusted accordingly to avoid conflict.

+1. Add a common label to default kustomization.yaml, refer to [commonLabels](./operator/config/default/kustomization.yaml).

+2. Adjust all resources (e.g: [manager.yaml](./operator/config/manager/manager.yaml), [auth_proxy_service.yaml](./operator/config/rbac/auth_proxy_service.yaml)) which contains label selector use this common label instead of `control-plane: controller-manager`.

 ### Default (declarative) Reconciliation and Status handling

 For simple use cases where a `module operator` should install a `module helm chart(s)` and set the state of the corresponding `module CR` accordingly, a declarative approach is useful.